 Not only were ranch homes the most popular style of home sold last year, but the style also tended to be more affordable.

-The beloved craftsman style is prominent in Seattle and Portland.
+The beloved craftsman style of homes are prominent in Seattle and Portland.
 Known for covered front porches with columns to support the roof, these homes bring charm to the Northwest.

 Craftsman homes also feature recognizable interior details such as thick trim, prominent beams on the ceiling, and open floor plans.